 In addition, positions usually require the following BI tools:

 - Microsoft BI

-Finally, beyond the problem of possessing the technical expertise to derive insights from large amounts of structured and unstructured data, it’s important for people in business intelligence to be able to communicate their insights to people who may not be familiar with data science.
+Beyond having the technical expertise to derive insights from large amounts of data, it’s important for people in business intelligence to be able to communicate their insights to people who may not be familiar with data science.

 Therefore, a BI engineer or BI analyst should invest some time into developing good communication skills, specifically in terms of explaining complicated concepts in layperson’s terms.
 An insight that cannot be effectively communicated serves no one.

 That having been said, the business intelligence interview will test for all of the above skills to determine whether someone is a good fit for a particular role.